2i2c-org/team-compass/practices/development.md

 - Have a team member assigned to each item on the board
 :::

-The Activity Board is broken down into these columns:
+The Sprint Board is broken down into these columns:

 - {guilabel}`Up Next` Deliverables that are ready to be worked on.
 - {guilabel}`In progress` A deliverable that a team member is currently working towards.